 Hey there, and thanks for stopping by today!
 After living in Italy for a year, we learned a thing or two about amazing Italian food.
 Tiramisu is an Italian staple, and every Italian mamma has a family recipe.
-I just had to learn how to make authentic tiramisu!
+I just had to have an authentic tiramisu recipe from Italy!

 This tiramisu recipe is my go-to, quick, easy, and delicious recipe for any occasion.
 This recipe actually comes from a friend of mine and her family near Avellino, Italy, who had invited our family to their home for lunch one afternoon.

 When I tasted her authentic tiramisu, I wanted to rub it on my face and bathe in it!
 Dramatics aside, it was that scrumptious!
 If a “foodgasm” is even possible, this tiramisu is it!
 Mamma Mia, this is good!

 I begged and begged her for this recipe, and she kindly agreed to share; so, here it is!